 The Bottom Line

 Ideally, you’ll always have the money to cover payroll.
-This being said, however, sudden expenses, sales dips, and missing invoice payments can throw even the most meticulously planned budgets off course, and it can take time to get your business back on track.
+However, sudden expenses, sales dips, and missing invoice payments can throw even the most meticulously planned budgets off course, and it can take time to get your business back on track.

 Business lines of credit, quick short-term loans, and invoice financing are all excellent options if you’re in need of fast, flexible cash.